The Best Vegetarian Costco Finds in 2021

 I use them to DIY my own oat flour to make my salted tahini chocolate chip cookies and it really gives the cookies a yummy flavor.
 I also use them for bowls of creamy Instant Pot oatmeal for both my kiddos as a healthy and wholesome breakfast.

-Tip: If you have a gluten allergy, make sure to keep an eye out for gluten-free rolled oats!
+If you have a gluten allergy, keep an eye out for gluten-free rolled oats!

 Try a few of these recipe ideas to make with rolled oats: